 Grants payable - Grants are made in accordance with the Foundation's mission.
 Unconditional grants that are expected to be paid after one year are evaluated at a discount rate as determined by the federal interest risk-free rate, valid for the year the grant was pledged and are stated at their net present value.
 Such present value reserves are recorded only if material to the financial statements.
-Unpaid conditional grants are not reported on the statement of financial position and are expensed and are considered payable in the period the conditions are substantially satisfied.
-There was a \$20,000 conditional grant payable as of December 31, 2022.
+All grants payable are expected to be paid in the following year.
+Unpaid conditional grants are not reported on the statements of financial position and are expensed and are considered payable in the period the conditions are substantially satisfied.
+Conditional grants payable as of December 31, 2023 were approximately \$252,800, including a conditional related-party grant payable of \$100,000.

-Revenue recognition - The Foundation records the following revenues in its statements of activities and changes in net assets for the year ending December 31, 2022:
+Revenue recognition - The Foundation records the following revenues in its statements of activities and changes in net assets for the years ending December 31, 2023 and 2022:

 Contribution revenue - The Foundation recognizes contributions when the donor makes a pledge to give that is, in substance, an unconditional promise.
-Contributions are recorded as with or without donor restrictions depending on the nature of donor restrictions and depending on whether the restrictions are met in the current fiscal year.
+Contributions are recorded as with or without donor restrictions depending on the nature of donor restrictions.
 When the restriction is met on a contribution received in a prior fiscal year, the amount is shown as a reclassification of net assets with restrictions to net assets without donor restrictions.
 These contributions are generally expected to be collected in one year.

 Contributed services - Contributed services are reflected in the accompanying financial statements at their estimated fair value at the date of receipt and reported as expense when utilized.
 Contributed services, which require a specialized skill and which the Foundation would have paid for if not contributed, have been recorded at their estimated fair market value.
-The contributions of goods and services are recognized if the services received (a) create or enhance nonfinancial assets or (b) require specialized skills that are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.
+The contributions of goods and services are recognized if the services received (a) create or enhance non-financial assets or (b) require specialized skills that are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.

-Concentration of contributions receivable - Donor contributions receivable comprising greater than 10% of the Foundation's total contributions receivable are as follows at December 31, 2022:
+Concentration of pledges receivable - Donor contributions receivable comprising greater than 10% of the Foundation's total contributions receivable are as follows at December 31: